KEVIN-VN642/Power-BI_Market-Analysis/README.md

-# Market Analysis Report for National Clothing Chain
+# Market Analysis for a Clothing Chain

 An online national clothing chain needs to create a targeted marketing campaign.
 Sales have been flat and they want to lure lost customers back.
 They want to advertise specific products to specific customers in specific locations, but they don’t know who to target.
 They have three products in mind: